An Introduction to glmtlp

 each curve corresponding to a variable.
 Users may also choose to

-annotate the curves by setting label=TRUE
+annotate the curves by setting label=TRUE.

-is the index variable to plot against.
+xvar is the index variable to plot against.
 Note that for

-“l1” or “tlp” penalty, xvar
+“l1” or “tlp” penalty, xvar could be chosen from

-c("lambda", "log_lambda", "deviance", "l1_norm")
+c("lambda", "log_lambda", "deviance", "l1_norm"), and for

-could be chosen as
+“l0” penalty, xvar could be chosen as

 plot(fit, xvar = "lambda")

-We can use the coef
+We can use the coef function to obtain the fitted

 coefficients.
 By default, the results would be a matrix, with each